 After 2425 miles, 85 gallons of gas, 6 quarts of oil, two happy people and one pooped MGA fuel pump: we arrived home after an MGAdventure to GT-29 in Cromwell, CT.
 Cromwell was the home of J&E Stevens Company, manufacturer's of toy cast iron banks and cap pistols.
 We'd been out this way before.
-GT-11 (1986) was in nearby Norwich.
+GT-11 (1986) was held in nearby Norwich.
 That year we received the distance award for having driven 2690 miles.
 Obviously, that wasn't a straight line route.

 Packing It In